 At the time, Weiss noted that many people want to help around the world, but do not know where to start, while many human service and environmental groups need volunteers but did not have the time or resources to develop projects which fully utilize the talents, skills, and desires of the volunteers.
 The result is that organizations and volunteers both become disappointed and disenfranchised with the process.
 Amizade was created to provide opportunities for individuals and groups to be able to take part in educational, environmental, health, welfare, and other service projects around the world.
 Volunteers do not need to have any special skills, only a willingness to help.
 Amizade was designed to collaborate with existing community-based organizations to develop projects which are both beneficial to the community and enjoyable to the volunteers.

 After finishing his PhD in 1996, Weiss began to work for Amizade full time.
 By 1998, Amizade volunteers had built an orthopedic workshop and a dormitory for APAE, a Brazilian non-profit organization providing health, education, and social services to low-income handicapped children; built a vocational training center and a self-sustaining silk screening workshop for the Pastoral do Menor, a program that works with youth at risk in Santarém and constructed two additional dorm rooms and a children’s health clinic, which now serves a community of 20,000, for Esperança, a non-profit health care organization.
+Also in 1998 Weiss received a Giraffe Hero Commendation, given to people who stick their necks out for the common good.

 In the late 1990s Amizade exploded.
 After a series of very successful university partnerships, it became clear that Amizade’s expertise was not limited to volunteer vacations; rather the programs that were perhaps most transformational were with college students.
-From programs in Montana to renovate a historic ranch and build an environmental research station to working with the Korrawinga Aboriginal Community in Australia, by 2004 Amizade had worked with over 20 communities in 13 countries.
+From experiential learning projects in Montana to renovate a historic ranch and build an environmental research station to working with the Korrawinga Aboriginal Community in Australia, by 2004 Amizade had worked with over 20 communities in 13 countries.